 Mike Austin was elected to the board in November of 2014.
 Mike is self-employed as a builder and has lived in Manchester with his family for 5 years.
 Prior to becoming a licensed builder he attended the University Of Michigan School Of Music and made a living as a classically trained trumpet player for 10 years.

-Rebecca Harvey was elected to the Board in November 2014.
+Rebecca Harvey was elected to the Board in November 2014 and began her term in January 2015.
 Born and raised in New York, she relocated to attend the University of Michigan.
 She graduated in 1997 with a Bachelors of Sociology.
 She then attended Michigan State University College of Law, graduating in 2004 with a Juris Doctor degree.

 Harvey has been a self-employed attorney of Harvey Law, PLLC based in Manchester since 2006 specializing in the fields of Family Law, Wills, Trusts and Estate Planning, Guardianships and Conservatorships, Divorce, Parenting Time, Custody and Juvenile Law.
 She is a member of the Washtenaw County Bar Association, State of Michigan Bar Association and the American Bar Association.
 She is also a licensed notary public.

-Harvey has been an active member of the Manchester Community Fair since 2005 and currently serves as an associate member, previously holding the position of Director.
+Harvey has been an active member of the Manchester Community Fair since 2005 and currently serves as the Director.

 Harvey has lived in Manchester since 2004.
 Her husband is a lifetime resident of Manchester and a second generation graduate of Manchester schools.
 They married in 2005 and they now have 3 children.